-Cut to today, and my former neighbour had a very charming Appaloosa who, as long as I’ve knew them (several years), had been afflicted with multiple sarcoids on his body, the worst being a large knarly growth, the size of a fist, literally surrounding his entire left eye socket.
-It was incredibly sore for him, with many open wounds, bleeding and weeping.
-My neighbour spent every spare waking moment researching a fix for him, and trying just about every treatment on the planet, including from the US.
-Needless to say, everytime I saw her, we shared lengthy chats on all things sarcoids.
+Cut to today, and my former neighbour had a very charming Appaloosa who, as long as I’ve known them (several years), had been afflicted with multiple sarcoids on his body, the worst being a horrible knarly growth, the size of a fist, literally surrounding his entire left eye socket.
+It was incredibly sore for him, with many open cracks, bleeding and weeping.
+My neighbour spent every spare waking moment researching a fix for him, and trying just about every treatment on the planet, including expensive shipments from the US.
+Needless to say we shared lengthy chats on all things sarcoids.

 Of course, over the years, whilst not knowing much about them, I’ve had my own instinctive thoughts and opinions on sarcoids.
 Nevertheless, without any concrete evidential proof of any treatment actually working, whether natural or conventional, I’ve always been reluctant to promote any herbal support for the many enquiries I get for sarcoids, other than based around supporting immunity.

 I’ve always firmly believed that a poorly functioning immune system was somehow at the heart of sarcoids, and as we all know, immunity is at the very core of, well, everything.
 If immunity is in some way compromised, ‘stuff’ happens.
-If there’s a healthy and fully functioning immune system, supported by a strong central nervous system, the body is equipped and ready with a strong resistance to have a darned good go at fighting whatever is thrown at it.
+And we now know that the immune system relies entirely on a healthy gut function.
+So, with a healthy gut microbiome and a strong, fully functioning immune system, in theory the body should be equipped and ready with a strong resistance to have a darned good go at fighting whatever's thrown at it.

 Here's what out there on sarcoids (as at 2017)

 * A quick heads-up here - all of the following are my condensed notes from my own research on sarcoids.
-Sources below and it's all out there on the web.
+Sources are below and it's all out there on the world-wide-web.

 Continual research and studies of equine sarcoids are proving invaluable in our understanding of them, and thank goodness for it, because research at least knows what sarcoids are not.
-They’re not a form of cancer or TB, neither are they AIDS-related or an airborne disease.
+They’re not a form of cancer, neither are they AIDS-related or an airborne disease.
 They’re also not contagious.

 Sarcoids are the most common skin tumours to affect horses.
 They affect horses of all ages, breeds and colour.
 Six clinical types of sarcoids are recognised including occult, verrucose, nodular, fibroblastic, mixed and, sadly, malignant types.
 There’re no guarantees on how sarcoids will behave on any horse or how they’ll respond to treatment.

 There’s also an extensive range of every kind of topical formula, from manuka honey (of which I've read good reports), zinc chloride cream and toothpaste (seriously!).
-Opinion time – personally I'm a bit on the fence regarding topical treatments for sarcoids, as I feel any topical interference could exacerbate the cell stimulation - I've not read any sound studies on this though, this is just my own take.
-However, I specifically wouldn’t recommend Aloe Vera to be used topically on any sarcoid as it’s a known cell stimulator, and the last thing we need is to stimulate growth of the tumours.
+Opinion time – personally I'm a bit on the fence regarding topical treatments for sarcoids, as I feel any topical interference could exacerbate cellular stimulation - I've not read any sound studies on this though, this is just my own take.

 What we can't argue with, though, is that with hundreds of different 'treatments' used world-wide for sarcoids, this is a huge sign that there’s no known guaranteed cure.
 Certainly, there appears to be no effective treatment that prevents recurrence.